 The Collaborative Inbox that we just talked about — forces you to go outside Gmail to manage shared inbox emails.
-It’s unfamiliar.
-Your team needs training.
-There’s a lot of to and fro between Gmail and the Collaborative Inbox.
+It has an unfamiliar interface.
+Your team needs training before they can start using it.
+Even after that, there’s a lot of back and forth between Gmail and the Collaborative Inbox.
 It’s not an intuitive way of managing emails.

 And that is why we built Hiver.
-It helps you manage shared mailboxes right from your Gmail.
+It helps you manage shared mailboxes right from your Gmail inbox.
 There is hardly anything to learn.
 And you put an end to the incessant to and fro.
 Learn more.

 Shared mailboxes do not need a separate license as such.
-But every user who is a part of the shared mailbox must have a G Suite license.
+But every user who is a part of the shared mailbox must have a Google Workspace license.

 Shared mailboxes don’t require a separate user account.
-They can be created by any user with a G Suite license.
+They can be created by any user with a Google Workspace license.